 Action number Short description 14.
-Regulatory assessmen nt principles review IRRS module number 9 Summary report section 9.1 IAEA safety standard requirement(s) GSR Part 1 (Rev. 1) - Requirement 33: Review of regulations and guides Regulations and guides shall be reviewed and revised as necessary to keep them up to date, with due consideration of relevant international safety standards and technical standards and of relevant experience gained.
-Context consolidated design a Regulatory Assessment Principles (RA nd operational requirements for ARP retried in favour of direct reference ANSA licence Action to perform A comprehensive analysis on which documents are applicable to which facilities and any gaps has commenced but not yet completed; it should be pursued in order to ascertain appropriate consideration of 'international best practice in ARPANSA's licensing activities.
+Regulatory assessment principles review IRRS module number 9 Summary report section 9.1 IAEA safety standard requirement(s) GSR Part 1 (Rev. 1) - Requirement 33: Review of regulations and guides Regulations and guides shall be reviewed and revised as necessary to keep them up to date, with due consideration of relevant international safety standards and technical standards and of relevant experience gained.
+Context The ARPANSA guide Regulatory Assessment Principles (RAPs), which consolidated design and operational requirements for ARPANSA licence holders, was recently retried in favour of direct reference to IBP documents.
+Action to perform A comprehensive analysis on which documents are applicable to which facilities and any gaps has commenced but not yet completed; it should be pursued in order to ascertain appropriate consideration of 'international best practice in ARPANSA's licensing activities.
 As necessary, revise the Performance Objectives and Criteria (PO&C) to reflect the Regulatory Assessment Principles.
-Deadline Mid 2019 Organisation/person responsible ARPANSA 4 Show the state of 102 2076 102
+Deadline Mid 2019 Organisation/person responsible ARPANSA

 Action number Short description 15.
-Emergency plans IRRS module number 10 (5,9) Summary report section 10.2 (5) IAEA safety standard requirement(s) GSR Part 7 Context elements described ab ans and Arrangements Guide include ove, it currently refers to RPS7 rathon n formally adopted and published. • Action to perform Arrangements for Man Following publication of RPS G-3 ARPANSA's Regulatory Guide Plans and Arrangements for Managing Safety will need to be revised to include RPS G3 guidance including: 7/ • response time objectives and emer tor plans (extent depends on hazard ea, facility and alert levels of classif • or redundancy/diversity in off-site co ommunications in ()' the Plans and Arrangements Guide consideration of waste generated in an emergency.
-The Performance Obje ctives & Criteria to be reviewed and he changes to the plans and arrange as necessary also Deadline Following publication of RPS G-3 Organisation/person responsible ARPANSA The A O/ACX Uan 207
+Emergency plans IRRS module number 10 (5,9) Summary report section 10.2 (5) IAEA safety standard requirement(s) GSR Part 7 Context While the ARPANSA Plans and Arrangements Guide includes the key elements described above, it currently refers to RPS7 rather than RPS G-3 which has not yet been formally adopted and published.
+Action to perform Following publication of RPS G-3 ARPANSA's Regulatory Guide Plans and Arrangements for Managing Safety will need to be revised to include RPS G3 guidance including: expectation of response time objectives and emergency action levels in operator plans (extent depends on hazard) general, site area, facility and alert levels of classification requirement for redundancy/diversity in off-site communications in the Plans and Arrangements Guide consideration of waste generated in an emergency.
+The Performance Objectives & Criteria to be reviewed and as necessary also revised in the light of the changes to the plans and arrangements.
+Deadline Following publication of RPS G-3 Organisation/person responsible ARPANSA

-Short description 16.
-Implement actions from JEE for radiation emergencies IRRS module number 10; 5; 9 Summary report section 10.2; 5 IAEA safety standard requirement(s) GSR Part 7 Context Regulation Core Capac recommendations wer ARPANSA has been tas int External Evaluation (JEE) of Interi ities of Australia in 2017 and a numb e made that related to radiation em ked with leading the implementatio ations and contributing to other reco per of ergencies. n of the action Action to perform ARPANSA continue to a as identified in NAPHS. action Implementation of the JEE red commendations Deadline 2023 Organisation/person responsible ARPANSA (in cooperation with RHC, and other Commonwealth, State and Territory agencies as required) 46
+Action number Short description 16.
+Implement actions from JEE for radiation emergencies IRRS module number 10; 5; 9 Summary report section 10.2; 5 IAEA safety standard requirement(s) GSR Part 7 Context Australia received a Joint External Evaluation (JEE) of International Health Regulation Core Capacities of Australia in 2017 and a number of recommendations were made that related to radiation emergencies.
+ARPANSA has been tasked with leading the implementation of the action plan for 3 recommendations and contributing to other recommendations in the NAPHS.
+Action to perform ARPANSA continue to action Implementation of the JEE recommendations as identified in NAPHS.
+Deadline 2023 Organisation/person responsible ARPANSA (in cooperation with RHC, and other Commonwealth, State and Territory agencies as required)